UK National Emergency: CHILDREN AT RISK

 When we thoroughly appreciate the importance of emotional-bonding for children, we understand that prompt removal from the family home must really, be a last resort used deployed for interim protection from immediate danger.

-It is hoped that the experiences, evidence, facts, proposals, and insights provided here, will be thoroughly and carefully considered before any further decisions are made in relation to the issues around child welfare in Britain.
-Present circumstances are highly unsatisfactory and far too many children are left to suffer in silence.
+It is hoped that the experiences, evidence, facts, proposals, and insights provided herein, will be thoroughly and carefully considered before any further decisions are made in relation to the issues around child welfare in Britain:

 In light of the evidence:

 A: No child deemed at a 'future emotional risk' can be permanently removed from their family home and/or forcibly adopted, without suffering actual, emotional harm.
-Such actions are, therefore, criminal damage against children: All children entering State-care require bereavement counselling.
+Such actions equate to criminal damage against children: All children entering State-care require bereavement counselling.

 B: Family Support is VITAL; there is a far greater chance of successfully combating and addressing, a future, emotional risk within the family home by strengthening family bonds and improving home conditions, than there is through forced separation and inflicting actual damage, through LA care and forced-adoption.

-C: Financial incentives, coupled with identified risks posed by child care professionals, police, abuser-parents and corporate or adoptive parents and foster-carers, have left vulnerable children at a serious disadvantage and which, is left unaddressed within the framework of existing UK Child Protection Protocols, which are completely, inadequate and which are heavily imbalanced in favour of protecting abusers: Independent Legal Advisors are a vital necessity.
+C: Financial incentives, coupled with identified risks posed by child care professionals, police, abuser-parents and corporate or adoptive parents and foster-carers, have left vulnerable children at a serious disadvantage, which, is left unaddressed within the framework of existing UK Child Protection Protocols, that are completely, inadequate and are heavily imbalanced in favour of protecting abusers: Independent Legal Advisors are a vital necessity.

-D: Family Court secrecy denying concerned parents, carers and children, the rights to free speech in publicly, airing their concerns about risks to children, needs to end: Where ever a parent, carer or child's concern is supported by lawful evidence, any attempts to silence witnesses or victims is unlawful and constitutes a perversion of the course of justice as well as, an infringement on Human Rights.
+D: Family Court secrecy denying concerned parents, carers and children, the rights to free speech needs to end: Where ever a parent, carer or child's concern is supported by lawful evidence, any attempts to silence witnesses or victims is unlawful and constitutes a perversion of the course of justice as well as, an infringement on Human Rights.

-E: All persons entering into every aspect of employment with children, need to be more stringently assessed with focus in particular, on levels of empathy, self-development, and skilled in child communication.
+E: All persons entering into every aspect of employment with children, need to be more stringently assessed with focus in particular, on levels of empathy, self-development, and skills in child communication.

 F: Investigations into historical child abuse are of immense importance and serve not only to identify otherwise unknown abusers but also, their victims of both past & present.